GFiaMon/multilingual-gdpr-rag/README.md

 ---

-**Built with ❤️ for craftspeople navigating data protection regulations**
+**Built with ❤️ for craftspeople and other bussiness navigating data protection regulations in Germany**

 ------------------